Terms and conditions

 Under the Data Protection Act 1998 you have certain rights in relation to the information we hold about you: You may request, by writing to the address below and enclosing a cheque for £10 payable to Swinton Group Limited, details of the information that we hold about you.
 Details will be provided to you within 40 days of us receiving your request and fee.

 Customer Assistance, Swinton Group Limited, Swinton House, 6 Great Marlborough Street, Manchester, M1 5SW

 We will contact you to tell you about insurance and related products, offers and discounts from Swinton and from selected third parties, such as motor, home and travel insurance, life cover, and other financial products such as credit, loan and mortgage facilities and protection, investments, savings and home protection products.
 We may contact you about these from time to time mainly verbally by telephone, or by mail, text, email and other reasonable methods, using the telephone and other contact details provided and updated by you and your representatives or which we obtain or update from external sources.
-This may include telephone numbers which are registered by you or others with the Telephone Preference Service unless you have told us directly that you do not wish to be contacted for this purpose on a particular telephone number.
 We may also pass this information (except telephone numbers registered with the Telephone Preference Service) to other carefully selected third parties so they can contact you in the same ways.
 Please let us know if you do not want us to do this.
 You can change your preference at any time by writing to us.
 To change your marketing preferences with Swinton, you will need to contact your local branch or write to us.